 Fitting lead flashing can be a great way to keep the interior of your conservatory dry and warm.
 Fitting flashing isn’t difficult and is a lot simpler than a conservatory roof replacement.
+We also wrote a piece about fixing a leaking conservatory roof, or how you can go about insulating your roof, if these are problems you’re also having.

 You can fit flashing yourself if you like to get your hands stuck into a project and have basic DIY skills or a willingness to learn.
 This guide will talk you through the steps of fitting flashing on your conservatory yourself.

-What Even is Lead Flashing?
+What is Lead Flashing?

 You may not have even heard of lead flashing and just know that it is something that should be installed to conservatory roofs.

-In short, it’s a weather-resistant material that is supplied on a roll for easy installation.
+Lead flashing is a weather-resistant material that is supplied on a roll for easy installation.
 Its purpose is to weather proof joints in a structure that may let in rainwater into the building.
 In addition to this, flashing serves another purpose by preventing the formation of mould on the inside of a building.

 As you can tell, it’s pretty useful stuff!
 It gets its name from the lead that is most commonly found in the material.
 However, you may also find flashing made with other materials such as aluminium, copper, or zinc.